BOTOX® FOR HAYFEVER (HAYTOX) IN AUCKLAND

 Haytox Cost

-No one chooses hayfever, yet so many New Zealanders live with it each year.
-It can disrupt sleep, work, and the simple joy of being outdoors.
-If sprays and tablets haven’t been enough, Haytox may help calm a runny nose, sneezing, and congestion so you can breathe more comfortably again.
+No one chooses hayfever, yet many New Zealanders live with it year after year.
+It can disrupt sleep, work, and the simple enjoyment of being outdoors.
+When sprays and tablets haven’t provided enough relief, Haytox can help reduce symptoms such as a runny nose, sneezing, and congestion, allowing you to breathe more comfortably again.

 Frequently Asked Questions